GWC-DCMB/ozobotLessons/README.md

 In this [activity](https://github.com/GWC-DCMB/FEMMES/) students will use Ozobots to create a dance routine.
 Gearded towards 4-6th grade girls and implemented as an hour long activity.
 This lesson teaches programming concepts including booleans and conditional statements.

 ## Time Machine
-In this [activity](time_machine/) students will use.
+In this [activity](time_machine/) students will use Ozobots to travel in time while avoiding pitfalls using logic and computer programming with OzoBlockly.
 Adaptations available for middle school and high school ages and implemented as a 45 minute activity.
-This lesson teaches programming concepts including writing psueodcode, binary, booleans, and conditional statements. ozobotLessons/README.md
+This lesson teaches programming concepts including writing psueodcode, binary, booleans, and conditional statements.

 # Resources from Ozobot
 - [Calibration](ozobot-calibration-tips.pdf)